Ubaidullah Sindhi: Attempt to involve Afghanistan's ruler

 In late 1915, Sindhi was met in Kabul by the 'Niedermayer-Hentig Expedition' sent by the Indian Independence Committee in Berlin and the German war ministry.
 Nominally led by the exiled Indian prince Raja Mahendra Pratap, it had among its members the Islamic scholar Abdul Hafiz Mohamed Barakatullah, and the German officers Werner Otto von Hentig and Oskar Niedermayer, as well as a number of other notable individuals.
 The expedition tried to rally Emir Habibullah's support, and through him, begin a campaign into British India.
 It was hoped that it would initiate a rebellion in British India.
-On 1 December 1915, the Provisional Government of India was founded at Emir Habibullah's 'Bagh-e-Babur palace' in the presence of the Indian, German, and Turkish members of the expedition.
-It was declared a 'revolutionary government-in-exile' which was to take charge of independent India when British authority is overthrown.
+On 1 December 1915, the Provisional Government of India was founded at Emir Habibullah's 'Bagh-e-Babur Palace' in the presence of the Indian, German, and Turkish members of the expedition.
+It was declared a 'revolutionary government-in-exile' which was to take charge of independent India when British authority was overthrown.
 Mahendra Pratap was proclaimed its president, Barkatullah the Prime minister, Ubaidullah Sindhi the Minister for India, another Deobandi leader Moulavi Bashir its War Minister, and Champakaran Pillai was to be the Foreign Minister.
 The Provisional Government of India obtained support from Galib Pasha and proclaimed Jihad against Britain.
 Recognition was sought from the Russian Empire, Republican China and Japan.
-This provisional government would later attempt to obtain support from Soviet leadership.
+This provisional government later attempted to obtain support from Soviet leadership.
 After the February Revolution in Russia in 1917, Pratap's government corresponded with the nascent Soviet government.
 In 1918, Mahendra Pratap met Trotsky in Petrograd before meeting the Kaiser in Berlin, urging both to mobilise against British India.

 However, these plans faltered, Emir Habibullah remained steadfastly neutral while he awaited a concrete indication where the war was headed, even as his advisory council and family members indicated their support against Britain.
 The Germans withdrew their support in 1917, but the 'Provisional Government of India' stayed behind at Kabul.
 In 1919, this government was ultimately dissolved under British diplomatic pressure on Afghanistan.
 Ubaidullah had stayed in Kabul for nearly seven years.
 He even encouraged the young King Amanullah Khan, who took power in Afghanistan after Habibullah's assassination, in the Third Anglo-Afghan War.
-The conclusion of the war, ultimately, forced Ubaidullah Sindhi to leave Afghanistan as King Amanullah came under pressure from Britain.
+The conclusion of the war ultimately, forced Ubaidullah Sindhi to leave Afghanistan as King Amanullah came under pressure from Britain.